 Wherever possible, we’re seeking to move to physical, certified sources, which give us and our stakeholders added assurance that the crops in our supply chain are sustainably grown.

 We completed an in-depth review of our sourcing strategy in 2017 which included looking at the Unilever Sustainable Agriculture Code, described in Our approach to sustainable sourcing.
 This identified soy and rapeseed as two of our priority crops.
 See our latest progress in sourcing them sustainably in Targets & performance.

 Soy: improving standards, addressing local impacts

-Most of the soy oil we buy comes from soy beans grown in the US, Brazil and Argentina.
+Most of the soy oil we buy comes from soy beans grown in the US and Brazil.
 In each region, we work with farmers, NGOs, our suppliers, other agri-businesses and governments.
 We also aim to contribute to the development of international standards which recognise farmers and suppliers for their effort to address the big issues associated with soy production, which vary across regions.

 In Latin America, for example, unsustainable soy production is associated with habitat loss and deforestation.
 Soy is one of four commodities at the heart of our commitment through the Consumer Goods Forum to achieve zero net deforestation (PDF | 167KB) by 2020.
 We’re also on the steering group behind the Statement of Support for the objectives of the Cerrado Manifesto.
 More on our work to combat deforestation can be found in Protecting our forests.